HVDearDiary/HackViolet/README.md

 > *"Today I am a Leader" or "Today I am Powerful"*

-> The dairy records users thoughts and affirmations, and we hope the creative outlet can provide a sense of comfort or confidence in oneself.
+> The diary records users thoughts and affirmations, and we hope the creative outlet can provide a sense of comfort or confidence in oneself.
 The timeline can allow you to revisit memories and see how your mental state has personally developed.
 ## How we built it
 ---